argonjs/docs/_tutorial/part5.md

 divZneg.innerText = "Neg Z = North";'
 %}

-6 CSS objects are created, one associated with each div.
-The CSS objects are positioned in the local reference frame around the user location, using the EUS (east, up, south) system.
+These six HTML elements are used to create six `CSS3DObject`s, which are positioned along their respective axes, and attached to the `userLocation` object.
+The objects are positioned in the local reference frame around the user location, using the EUS (east, up, south) system.
 Each object is also rotated, where necessary, to face the user.

 {% include code_highlight.html
 tscode='